Greece Moments Greece Moments

 Queen of Chalki

-Very stylish, somewhat hidden shop not far from the church of Agios Nikolaos with creative jewellery such as earrings and necklaces as well as original gift ideas and ceramics.
-The friendly owner Popi helps you find the perfect island souvenir.
+A very stylish, somewhat hidden shop not far from the church of Agios Nikolaos, with creative jewellery such as earrings and necklaces, as well as original gift ideas and ceramics.
+The friendly owner Popi will help you find the perfect island souvenir.

 Chalki Shopping Queen of Halki